saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 - high-pressure heater
 - feedwater regulating valve

-### Booster Pumps
+### Hotwell
-Used to increase the pressure to the suction of the boiler feed pumps.
+Collects condensate from the main condensor.

 ### Gland Steam Condensers
 Used to recover heat from the steam used in the plant's gland steam system.
 Uses condensate in order to cool the steam and heat the condensate.